-Sondra is also a designer by trade who derives deep satisfaction in the manipulation of wood, fabric and various ephemera to build, repurpose, re-invent and impart new life to old things.
+Sondra is also a designer by trade who derives deep satisfaction in the manipulation of wood, fabric, leather and various ephemera to build, repurpose, re-invent and impart new life to old things.

 "Everything within the confines of authenticity is art.
 Whether you're crafting a song, painting a landscape, erecting a dream house or simply getting dressed - Life is always, in some form, art.
 It's all about inspiration, architecture and design to me.
 You build it as you perceive it, and that's how you tell your story."

 Sondra has shared the stage with national acts such as Nashville's Zac Brown Band, Charlie Allen, Carleans, Yarn, Say Darling, Kerri Powers as well as local and regional outfits, The Hoolios, Anna May, Roy Dunn MacLean, Josi Davis, Plywood Cowboy and many others, and played keys and harmony vocals in The Charlie Allen Band and Jay Dempsy and Highway Call.
 Sondra continued to expand her chops performing her songs in back to back duo projects with Dan Ravenelle of Village Jammers and songwriter Bruce Thorndike of ODNT before pairing down to the minimalism of live solo acoustic.
 She has written commercially with Charlie Allen, Kris Bergnes and Steve Pasch of SB21 Studios Nashville, Chris and Teeb Manhattan, Steve Allen Nashville and Tony Stampley of Nashville NSAI (Nashville Songwriters Association International.)